 2018 to October 2018, including shares received upon conversion of convertible promissory notes previously issued, (iii) 1,410,477 shares of our Series B-1 preferred stock in June 2019; (iv) 559,208 shares of our Series C preferred stock in November 2019; and (v) 352,734 shares of our Series C-1 preferred stock in July 2020.
 In addition, BSOF Parallel Master Fund L.P., or BSOF, an entity affiliated with Blackstone Securities Partners L.P. purchased 1,941,748 shares of our Series C preferred stock in April 2020.
-Clarus and BSOF, together the Blackstone Entities, have agreed, pursuant to Rule 5110(g) of the Financial Industry Regulatory Authority, Inc., or FINRA Rule 5110(g), that such shares of Series A preferred stock, series B preferred stock, Series B-1 preferred stock, Series C preferred stock and Series C-1 preferred stock in connection with this offering will not be sold during this offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of such shares of the Preferred Stock or common stock by any person for a period of 180 days immediately following the date of effectiveness of the registration statement of which this prospectus is a part or commencement of sales of common stock in this offering, except as permitted by FINRA Rule 5110(g)(2).
+Clarus and BSOF, together the Blackstone Entities, have agreed, pursuant to Rule 5110(g) of the Financial Industry Regulatory Authority, Inc., or FINRA Rule 5110(g), that such shares of Series A preferred stock, series B preferred stock, Series B-1 preferred stock, Series C preferred stock and Series C-1 preferred stock or together the Preferred Stock, and the shares of our common stock to be issued to the Blackstone Entities upon conversion of the Preferred Stock in connection with this offering will not be sold during this offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of such shares of the Preferred Stock or common stock by any person for a period of 180 days immediately following the date of effectiveness of the registration statement of which this prospectus is a part or commencement of sales of common stock in this offering, except as permitted by FINRA Rule 5110(g)(2).